dekoza/mtgpl/DMU.rst

    Search your library for a basic land card, put it onto the battlefield tapped, then shuffle.
 If this spell was kicked, create two 1/1 white Soldier creature tokens.

+:mtgtip:`"Ape of Industry"<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/b/9/b987664f-0b74-4c0a-b306-14767a55559a.jpg?1661443047|https://scryfall.com/card/dmu/177/ape-of-industry?utm_source=api>`
+   Whenever you cast a creature spell, choose one —

+   • Destroy target artifact or enchantment.

+   • Look at the top five cards of your library.
+You may put a land card from among them onto the battlefield tapped.
+Put the rest on the bottom of your library in a random order.

+   • You gain 4 life.

 :mtgtip:`Slimefoot's Survey<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/2/622f96fc-179a-4ff6-95a5-de721492f7eb.jpg?1661189720|https://scryfall.com/card/dmu/178/slimefoots-survey?utm_source=api>`
    Domain — Search your library for up to two land cards that each have a basic land type, put them into the battlefield tapped, then shuffle.
 Look at the top X cards of your library, where X is the number of basic land types among lands you control.
 Put up to one of them on top of your library and the rest on the bottom of your library in a random order.